Manic Nirvana

-Manic Nirvana is the fifth studio album by the former Led Zeppelin singer Robert Plant, released 19 March 1990 on Es Paranza Records, Plant's own label.
+Manic Nirvana is the fifth studio album by the former Led Zeppelin singer Robert Plant, released on 19 March 1990 by Es Paranza Records, Plant's own label.
 Lead single "Hurting Kind (I've Got My Eyes on You)", held #1 on the US Mainstream Rock charts for six consecutive weeks.

 The vinyl release had 10 songs (five per side) rather than 11, omitting "She Said".

 "It has the savvy and emotional strength you'd expect from an adult," enthused Entertainment Weekly.

 Reissues

 Manic Nirvana was remastered and reissued by Rhino Records on 20 March 2007, this edition included 3 bonus tracks which were taken from the 1990 European CD single release of "Hurting Kind (I've Got My Eyes on You)".